Autocratic Leadership Advantages And Disadvantages

 Autocratic leadership is all about an authoritarian and leader-centric style of leadership.

-They are in charge, and they never forget to keep everyone reminded about it.
+They are in charge and never forget to remind everyone about it.
 All the credit for the work goes to them only.

-Employees cannot or do not get the ownership of the work they do for the team and since there is no incentive further for them to do so.
+Employees cannot or do not get ownership of the work they do for the team since there is no further incentive for them to do so.

 They neither get blamed for the failure nor get the credit for the success.
 This, especially over time, discourages employees and starts sinking their morale.